 Teleferico de Guimaraes

 After satisfying the hunger pangs we made our way to the Teleferico de Guimaraes and we rode the cable car to the top of Montanha.
-We were gifted with panoramic views of the city below.
-There is a lovely tree-shaded picnic area, hiking trails lined with massive boulders and a small modern church, which has an interior echo that has to be heard to be believed.
-I coughed inside and the sound bounced off the walls so loudly it startled me.
+The panoramic views were wonderful.
+There is a lovely tree-shaded picnic area, along with hiking trails and a small modern church.

 A Church & Gardens

-Once back in the city, we had just enough time to visit the Igreja de Nossa Senhora da Consolacao E Santos Passos.
+We had just enough time to visit the Igreja de Nossa Senhora da Consolacao E Santos Passos.
 This church, and the fantastic geometric gardens was a wonderful surprise.
-Don’t you love it when you’re visiting somewhere and just stumble across something that absolutely makes your day?
 The church dates back to the 16th century.
-The doors were unlocked and we were able to enter.
-It wasn’t the most ornate church we’ve visited, but it was definitely special.
-What sets it apart is the gardens.
-I suppose they are not actually on the grounds of the church, but rather they are city gardens.
-Either way, it’s very special and shouldn’t be missed.
+It wasn’t the most ornate church we’ve visited, however, it was definitely special.
+What sets it apart is the adjacent gardens.

 Guimares